dimzachar/DataTalksClub-Timestamp-Issues/README.md

 - `make test`: Run all unit tests using pytest.
 (TODO)
 - `make quality_checks`: Perform quality checks using isort, black, and pylint.
-- `make run`: Run tests, quality checks, and then the main script.
+- `make run`: Run quality checks, and then the main script.

 To run all of these sequentially, just use: